tobinbradley/dirt-simple-postgis-http-api/README.md

 All routes are stored in the `routes` folder and are automatically loaded on start.
 Check out the [routes readme](routes/README.md) for more information.

-## Tips and tricks
+## Tips and Tricks

 ### Database

 Your Postgres login will need select rights to any tables or views it should be able to access.
+That includes the `geometry_columns` view for the `list_layers` end point to work.

 For security, it should _only_ have select rights unless you plan to specifically add a route that writes to a table.

 Dirt uses connection pooling, minimizing database connections.